 Being smitten with the Contax G Boys I wanted more, but less.
 More of that Contax/Zeiss goodness, but in a smaller package.
 Decided on the T range.
 Ruled out the Contax T since it was MF only and the flash was not built in (Personal preference.
 Don’t come at me T fans.).
 Went for the Contax T2.
 Why not the Contax T3?
 Because I did not see a great gain for the extra cost and I was not as enamored with the aesthetics as the T2 (Again.
 Personal preference.
 Don’t come at me T3 fans.).
 Plus neither has a slidey door thing that I have already lost minutes potentially wearing out.

-And it does.
-A more detailed write up will follow either here or for KEH.com.
-The short version is that it does provide all the wonderfulness of the Gs while being very small, having fantastic AF and AE, very well done manual overrides, and doing quite well with the built-in flash.
+It provides all the wonderfulness of the Gs while being very small, having fantastic AF and AE, very well done manual overrides, and doing quite well with the built-in flash.
 The only thing that I found lacking was that the top shutter speed was less at 1/500s as compared to the other two.
 Combined with no ability to use ND filters that meant no access to mid-day bokeh.
 No big really.
 Once I saw what this camera can do that concern melted away for me.
 So nearly as capable, but in a smaller and lighter package.
 Mission accomplished.